DevPicon/android-flow-sample/README.md

 This sample app consumes the [sandbox-flask service](https://github.com/DevPicon/sandbox-flask)

-You can find an implementation about `Flow` during the service consuming.
+You can find an implementation about how to use `Flow` during the service consuming and use `StateFlow` and `SharedFlow` in the presentation layer (ViewModel and Activity).